danskernesdigitalebibliotek/dpl-platform/docs/runbooks/add-library-site-to-platform.md

 # You may be prompted to confirm Terraform plan execution and approve other critical steps.
 # Read and consider these messages carefully and ensure you are not needlessly changing
 # other sites.

-#TODO: move first deploys to Taskfile
-# 3.a Trigger a deployment manually, this will fail as the repository is empty
-#    but will serve to prepare Lagoon for future deployments.
-# lagoon deploy branch -p <project-name> -b <branch>
-$ lagoon deploy branch -p core-test1 -b main

-# 3.b If you are setting up a site with `plan: webmaster`, you also need to
-# deploy the moduletest branch
-$ lagoon deploy branch -p core-test1 -b moduletest
 ```

 If you want to deploy a release to the site, continue to